isomarcte/sbt-version-scheme-enforcer/README.md

 # SBT Version Scheme Enforcer #

-The SBT Version Scheme enforcer plugin is a plugin which automatically configures [Migration Manager (MiMa)][mima] to verify the binary compatibility constraints of your library.
+The SBT Version Scheme Enforcer plugin is a plugin which automatically configures [Migration Manager (MiMa)][mima] to verify the binary compatibility constraints of your library.

 # TL;DR How Do I Turn It On #